benmccormick/benmccormick.github.io/pages/posts/alternative-javascript.md

 ### Other Options

 I chose to highlight the 4 syntaxes above because they're the most popular general purpose alternate syntaxes for JavaScript.
 But there are a few others worth mentioning here, for the sake of completeness if nothing else.

 [JSX][jsx] is seemingly becoming quite popular as an extension to the JavaScript syntax, but I chose not to highlight it here because it is currently so tightly knit to [React][react].
 While it is [technically possible][jsxnoreact] to use JSX for things other than React apps, in practice JSX has a limited enough scope <sup id="fnref:3">[3](#fn:3)</sup> that there's no real motivation to do so.
 If you're building a React application though, JSX is certainly worth exploring, as is the next syntax.

 [Flow][flow] is a new JavaScript syntax created by Facebook that uses the same type annotations as TypeScript, but does so in a way that aims to provide better type inference as well as supporting JSX.
 I'm very interested to see where it goes, but for now it's still early days as it was only announced [last week][flowannounce].

 [AtScript][atscript] also uses TypeScript's type annotations, is mostly tied to a single framework, and in terms of public usage doesn't really even exist yet <sup id="fnref:4">[4](#fn:4)</sup>.
 So why is it worth a mention?
 Because it is the syntax that AngularJS 2.0 is being developed in, and will be the first class "recommended syntax" for that framework when it is released next year.
 Since Angular is currently the [most popular][angularpopular] JavaScript MV* framework, that carries some weight and makes AtScript worth tracking, especially for Angular developers.
 But in today's world it's not a real contender to be used in a project.

-<script type="text/javascript" src="//www.google.com/trends/embed.js?hl=en-US&tz&q=AngularJS,+BackboneJS,+KnockoutJS,+EmberJS,+ReactJS&date=1/2012+35m&cmpt=q&content=1&cid=TIMESERIES_GRAPH_0&export=5&w=500&h=330"></script>

 ### Decisions